 It looks like the medical world has firmly set its sights on the bioenergetic wave/target, as the number of scientific papers focusing on niacinamide, NAD/NADH ratio and OXPHOS in general has been steadily climbing since 2010.
-That would be good news, despite the attempts of companies such as ChromaDex to fully “own” that market by claiming that their “patented” substances such as nicotinamide ribodise (NR) are the most effective intervention for reliably raising NAD levels (and thus the NAD/NADH ratio), and all others should be declared by the FDA to be “adulterated drugs”.
-The presence of all these “bottom feeders” aside, the role of OXPHOS in various pathologies such as diabesity, CVD, and even cancer is becoming almost impossible to deny any longer.
-Speaking of diabesity, the study below presents some remarkable findings, that may send shivers down ChromaDex’ spine.
+That would be good news, despite companies such as ChromaDex claiming that their “patented” substances such as nicotinamide ribodise (NR) are the most effective intervention for reliably raising NAD levels (and thus the NAD/NADH ratio), and all others should be declared by the FDA to be “adulterated drugs”.
+In any event, the role of OXPHOS in various pathologies such as diabesity, CVD, and even cancer is becoming almost impossible to deny any longer.
+Speaking of diabesity, the study below presents some remarkable findings, that may call into question ChromaDex’ claims.
 Namely, the administration of the cheap, unpatentable NAD precursor niacinamide (NAM), at low HED dose of 2.5mg/kg daily for 3 weeks, had striking anti-obesity effects in animals fed a high-fat diet.
 The low-dose NAM intervention reduced body fat by almost 50%, while also increasing lean muscle mass.
 In addition, NAM not only served as precursor to NAD but increased the activity of the enzyme NAMPT that synthesizes NAD.
 This increase in NAD also resulted in increased mitochondrial biogenesis, higher CO2 levels, improved insulin sensitivity, increased physical activity of the (formerly) obese animals back to control levels, and generally higher levels of OXPHOS.
 Finally, as another confirmation of the anti-obesity effects of this substance, NAM administration reduced the weight of not only the group that ate the high-fat diet, but also the weight of the group that ate the regular/normal diet.

 “…A three-week NAM supplementation significantly decreased the body weight in mice (Figure 1A).
 NAM also decreased fat mass by 47% as measured by magnetic resonance imaging (MRI) (9.39 ± 0.64 g fat mass of CTR group vs 2.94 ± 0.27 g of NAM group), while lean mass was increased by 1.4 fold (22.04 ± 0.46 g lean mass of CTR group vs 18.55 ± 1.35 g of NAM group) (Figure 1B).
 In addition, weights of subcutaneous adipose tissue (SCAT), epididymal adipose tissue (eWAT), brown adipose tissue (BAT) and liver were all significantly decreased (Figure 1C).
 Especially, the volume of SCAT and eWAT also declined (Figure 1D).
 Consistently, HE staining showed that NAM decreased hepatic lipid content and the size of adipocytes from several anatomical locations including SCAT, eWAT and BAT (Figure 1E).
 In addition, NAM supplementation lowered the glucose level at each time point over glucose tolerance test (GTT) (Figure S1A and S1B).
 Meanwhile, we observed carefully raw phenotype of the mice treated with NAM, and no symptoms including diarrhoea and vomiting were observed during NAM supplementation.
 In addition, we found hair color of NAM-treated mice looked black and glossy as control group mice did with less oil on the surface of hair induced by high fat diet than control group (Figure S1C).
 NAM-treated mice move as much as control group and showed similar day-night rhythm (Figure S1D).
 Food intakes were similar between mice treated with NAM and control (Figure S1E).
 In order to examine whether NAM supplementation induced injury of liver and heart, we checked the serum protein aspartate aminotransferase (AST), lactate dehydrogenase (LDH) and creatine kinase (CK).
 We found that AST and CK were not changed (Figure S1F, G), and LDH were decreased by NAM treatment (Figure S1H), indicating NAM supplementation did not change significant injury of liver and heart.
 In addition, after measuring serum content of creatinine and uric acid by LC-MS/MS, we found that level of creatinine was not changed and uric acid even decreased (Figure S1I, J), so it can be concluded that NAM supplementation did not lead to injury of kidney.
 Furthermore, we examined the effects of NAM on 16-week C57BL/6J male mice fed a chow diet.
 NAM decreased body weight of mice fed a normal diet (Figure S1K).
 As obese mice, AST, ALP, CK or LDH were not increased by NAM supplementation, suggesting NAM supplementation did not induce injury of liver and heart (Figure S1L- O).
 The data indicated that NAM reduced fat content in DIO mice and improved glucose metabolism.”